overtone1000/uDAQC/Documentation/Development To-Do.md

 ## Web Interface
 * Profile performance.
 There is probably need for decimation to allow charting large quantities of data.
-* Should probably store historical data on client hard drive.
-When reconnecting, it should only update history instead of transmitting the entire history.
+* ~~Should probably store historical data on client hard drive.
+When reconnecting, it should only update history instead of transmitting the entire history.~~ HTML5 API for local storage appears to be only implemented in Chrome.
+Can't store local data.
 * Make x-axis manipulation faster and more aesthetic.
 * When there are more points than pixels along the x-axis, convert to a different drawing regime (bin the data and then draw min-max curves)